A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Simulation Study

 \subsubsection{Inflated type I error rates are corrected with the sensitivity analysis.}

 Focusing first on the scenario where there is no bias, the sensitivity analysis returns the same results as the naive HCT.
 Since there is no bias, $B=0$ and calculations for confidence bounds return the same intervals as calculations for confidence intervals for naive HCTs.
 Here we can check that the coverage for the HCT trial-specific estimator is similar to that for the RCT ATE estimator without need to worry about the influence of bias.
-Despite no bias, the type I error rate of HCT analysis is slightly inflated in smaller RCT sample sizes of 50 when there are larger external sample sizes of 500 and 1000.
-However, we see that the errors of the HCT estimator approach the error rates of the RCT estimator as RCT sample size increases (as quick as $N_1=100$).
+Despite no bias, the type I error rate of HCT analysis is slightly inflated when there are larger external sample sizes of 500 and 1000.
 We believe this reflects the nature of the second-order remainders of both since they are different between the trial-specific ATE and the RCT ATE.
 In Appendix \ref{2tsate} we provide a theoretical explanation for why type I errors of the trial-specific estimator may inflate when the ratio of external to trial data is large.
-However, as reflected in Figure \ref{fig:typeone}, these differences quickly disappear.
+However, as reflected in Figure \ref{fig:typeone}, these differences tend to disappear as RCT sample sizes increase.